• Latest

 Current repatriation policies increase numerous issues beneath international regulation.
 Citizenship revocation, for example, is in critical battle with Article 15 of the Universal Declaration of Human Rights, which protects a man or woman’s right to a nationality and prohibits arbitrary deprivation of nationality.

-On the opposite, citizenship deprivation leaves intelligence and policing government much less able to reveal and surveil former ISIS participants.
+On the contrary, citizenship deprivation leaves intelligence and policing government much less able to reveal and surveil former ISIS participants.

 Second, by refusing to repatriate their nationals, state events to human rights conventions like the European Convention on Human Rights (ECHR) or the International Covenant on Civil and Political Rights (ICCPR) are potentially in breach of their prison responsibility to uphold truthful trial rights and due process guarantees.

-According to several global human rights businesses and monitoring bodies, terrorism trials conducted in Iraqi courts violate due method and honest trial requirements as required beneath each the Constitution of Iraq and global regulation.
+According to several global human rights businesses and monitoring bodies, terrorism trials conducted in Iraqi courts violate due process and honest trial requirements as required under the Constitution of Iraq and international regulations.

-Fair trial concerns are especially acute inside the case of foreigners; as a senior researcher at Human Rights Watch located after attending several dozen terrorism trials in Iraq: “The presumption is because you are foreign, and you were in ISIS territory, there may be no need to offer greater evidence.”
+Fair trial concerns are especially acute in the case of foreigners, as a senior researcher at Human Rights Watch located after attending several dozen terrorism trials in Iraq: “The presumption is that because you are foreign, and you were in ISIS territory, there may be no need to offer greater evidence.”

 Penny Tucker